aingaRamangalahy/jsresources/CONTRIBUTING.md

 ### Review Process

-1. A maintainer will review your PR
+1. A maintainer will review your PR to the `master` branch
 2. Address any feedback or requested changes
-3. Once approved, your PR will be merged
+3. Once approved, your PR will be merged into `master`
 4. Your contribution will be live on the next deployment! 🎉

 ## Development Tips